uts58/Binance-Trading-Bot/readme.md

 - `API_SECRET` = API secret from Binance
 - `TLD` = "com" for non-US, otherwise "us"
 ****

+# TO-DOs
+- Add API support (for changing config values on runtime, and see stats)
+- Add frontend with auth (probably react)
+- Add more technical analysis support
+****

 # Issues, suggestions and contributing

 If you run into any issues while using the bot or if you want to request any changes or new features, open a new issue